-The final step in my journey to go gray faster was to use a toner on my hair.
+The final step in my journey removing hair color to go grey faster was to use a toner on my hair.
 If I remember my facts correctly, my stylist wanted to bring out the lighter colors and minimize any yellow tones.
 Lowlights add dimension with strands of darker color.

 Toner is a sweet little product that neutralizes brassy yellow and orange tones on bleached hair.
 It is usually purple-blue tinted.
 When applied to bleached hair, it takes it to more of an ashy, dusty, or platinum color.
 That means a much more natural-looking hair tone!
 It can also make your hair look shinier and healthier.